-While store-bought turkey sausage patties often contains sulphites, starches, and other processed ingredients, you can leave all that out when you make homemade turkey breakfast sausages.
+While store-bought turkey sausage patties often contains sulphites, starches, and other processed ingredients, this recipe does not.
+You can leave all that out when you make homemade turkey breakfast sausages.

 Homemade turkey sausages are lower in fat than pork sausages

-Ground turkey sausage is also a healthy alternative to regular breakfast sausages because turkey has less fat than pork sausages.
+Ground turkey sausage is also a healthy alternative to regular breakfast sausages.
+That's because turkey has less fat than pork sausages.